 At the beginning of the meeting, set the context.
-Let them know that you are there to challenge them to do something big for God, but in the end, your relationship is going to be okay whatever they decide.
+Let those you are meeting with know that you are there to challenge them to do something big for God, but in the end, your relationship is going to be okay whatever they decide.
 This lets them know that their decision should be based upon God's leading, not on any pressure they may perceive from you.

 Next, make the ask clearly and succinctly.
-Here's what he's said to high-capacity executives and billionaires, "I'd like to ask you to pray about giving more of your hard-earned money to God's purposes in the world."
+Here's what I’ve said to high capacity donors: "I'd like to ask you to pray about giving more of your hard-earned money to God's purposes in the world."

-Before you leave, Pastor Hybels suggests that you agree upon a time to get back together.
-"Could we meet again in a week [or two, or four] to see where you are with this?"
+Before you leave, agree upon a time to get back together.
+"Could we meet again in two weeks to see where you are with this?"
 I find it easiest to set a time and location right then and there while everyone has their calendar handy.

 If you do all of this, at your next meeting, all you need to ask is, "So, how is God leading you?"